odoo/documentation/general/base_import/adapt_template.rst

 .. image:: media/dragdown.gif
     :align: center

-* When you add a new column, Odoo might not be able to map it automatically if its label doesn't fit any field of the system.
+* When you add a new column, Twenty20 might not be able to map it automatically if its label doesn't fit any field of the system.
   If so, find the corresponding field using the search.